shawndb/genTRISH/README.txt

 Generalized TRISH:
 This demo contains a generalized version of TRISH that supports other data types (I8, I16, I32, I64, U8, U16, U32, I64, F32, F64)
-   I8, I16, I32, I64 => 8-bit, 16-bit, 32-bit, and 64-bit signed integers.
+   I8, I16, I32, I64:
+      8-bit, 16-bit, 32-bit, and 64-bit signed integers.
-   U8, U16, U32, U64 => 8-bit, 16-bit, 32-bit, and 64-bit unsigned integers.
+   U8, U16, U32, U64:
+      8-bit, 16-bit, 32-bit, and 64-bit unsigned integers.
+   F32, F64:
-   F32, F64 => single precision (32-bit) and double precision (64-bit) reals.
+      Single precision (32-bit) and Double precision (64-bit) reals.

+The code is also generalized to support a 1D linear mapping operation for binning.
+Inputs:  [minVal, maxVal] and 'numBins'
+   The input range =[min,max] to bin and the nBins to to break the range into
+Example:  [min,max] = [20,219] and numBins = 100

+Note: 'numBins'
+The current code can't support greater than 256 bins as it would put to much pressure on shared memory on Fermi architecture GPUs.
+   16 KB = 64 threads * 64 lanes * 4 bytes per lane
+   3 concurrent thread blocks = 48 KB / 16 KB

-It also supports variable number of bins in the range [1..252].
-Theoretically, it could support up to 256 bins but we reserve the last 4 bins for marking special cases.
+Theoretically,we could support up to 256 bins but we only support up to 252 bins, as we reserve the last 4 bins for marking various special cases. nBins+0 = Catch floating point results where value == maxVal nBins+1 = Count values below min (value < min) nBins+2 = count values above max (value > max) nBins+3 = unused currently

 Mapper Object:
 The code uses a special transform object to convert from "values" to "bins".
 This is similar in spirit to a "functor" object.
-But, since we try to process 4 items at a time for better ILP performance, the functor approach can't capture all the different inputs and outputs and transform methods.
+But, since we try to process 4 items at a time for better ILP performance, the functor interface can't capture all the different inputs and outputs and transform methods.

 Take a look at the include file MapToBin.h to see how this works.

 Basically a Mapper template contains the following Methods
     A default constructor that does nothing